 - a high school GPA of at least a 3.0 (on a 4.0 scale) and Math SAT score of least 600 or Math ACT score of at least 26

 - transfer credit for Quantitative Reasoning (MATH 114) or higher.

 A student exempt from placement testing may, with assistance from an advisor, select the math course that best meets the requirements of his or her program of study.

-The math placement tests are administrated using ACCUPLACER, a computerized assessment system.
+The math placement tests are administered using ACCUPLACER, a computerized assessment system.

-- ACCUPLACER is untimed, allowing students to work at their own pace.
+- The test is untimed, allowing students to work at their own pace.

 - No calculators are permitted on the math section, but scratch paper and pencils are provided.

 - ACCUPLACER provides an adaptive testing environment.
-This means that if students answer correctly, the next question will be at the same level or more difficult.
-If students answer incorrectly, the next question will be at the same level or easier.
+This means that if a student answers correctly, the next question will be at the same level or more difficult.
+If a student answers incorrectly, the next question will be at the same level or easier.